grafana/grafana-zabbix/docs/sources/reference/direct-db-connection.md

 As you can see, the Grafana-Zabbix plugin uses aggregation by a given time interval.
 This interval is provided by Grafana and depends on the panel width in pixels.
 Thus, Grafana displays the data in the proper resolution.

 ## InfluxDB
 Zabbix supports loadable modules which makes possible to write history data into an external database.
-There's a [module](https://github.com/i-ky/effluence) for InfluxDB written by [@i-ky](https://github.com/i-ky) which can export history into InfluxDB in real-time.
+There's a [module](https://github.com/i-ky/effluence) for InfluxDB written by [Gleb Ivanovsky](https://github.com/i-ky) which can export history into InfluxDB in real-time.

 #### InfluxDB retention policy
 In order to keep database size under control, you should use InfluxDB retention policy mechanism.
 It's possible to create retention policy for long-term data and write aggregated data in the same manner as Zabbix does (trends).
 Then this retention policy can be used in plugin for getting data after a certain period ([Retention Policy](../../configuration/#direct-db-connection) option in data source config).
 Read more about how to configure retention policy for using with plugin in effluence module [docs](https://github.com/i-ky/effluence#database-sizing).